ckan/ckanext-mapviews/README.md

 ![Pakistan choropleth map](doc/img/pakistan.png)

-This extension adds regular and choropleth maps to CKAN, using the new Resource View being developed in https://github.com/ckan/ckan/tree/1251-resource-view.
+This extension adds regular and choropleth maps to CKAN, using the new Resource View being developed on CKAN's master branch (currently unreleased).

 It uses [LeafletJS](http://leafletjs.com), which is compatible with all major browsers (including IE7+).